-Table TST17 - Test Socket Technology Requirements
+Table TST17 Test Socket Technology Requirements

-7.12 SPECIALTY DEVICES
+SPECIALTY DEVICES

 The test roadmap is not all inclusive so it does not contain test requirements for all devices.
 Many of the test requirements for some omitted devices fall within the bounds specified for devices within this roadmap.
 Other devices stretch the bounds specified in this chapter and need to be mentioned for completeness.
 Devices included in the specialty device section are high volume devices that are generally contained in and driven by the requirements of mobile communication and computing.
 The intent of this section is to document the challenges of specialty devices.
-For 2011, LCD display drivers, imaging devices and MEMS multimode sensor devices are featured in this section.
+For 2009, LCD display drivers, imaging devices and MEMS accelerometers are featured in this section.